 Unpacking and organizing in the new kitchen.

 It's a path he has been on since graduating from homeschool high school.
-Educated at home in grades 2-12, he attended nearby Blue Ridge Community College and then transferred to James Madison University's computer school to complete his degree.
-He secured a job in Harrisonburg and moved into an apartment with friends, paid off his student loan within a year, then saved and finally bought a new car after driving an old one since the age of 16.
+Educated at home in grades 2-12, he attended nearby James Madison University's computer school to earn his degree.
+After securing a job in Harrisonburg, he moved into an apartment with friends, paid off his student loan within a year, then saved and finally bought a new car after driving an old one since the age of 16.
 With the car paid off, he turned his attention to home ownership.

 This year, that became a reality.
-His friends, sister, brother-in-law, aunt, uncle, cousin, and grandparents have visited.
-We gathered as a family at his house and celebrated.
+His friends, sister, brother-in-law, aunt, uncle, cousin, and grandparents have visited as we gathered as a family at his house and celebrated.

 The foundation laid during his youth has paid off with his fiscal responsibility and determined path in life.
 His dad and I are proud.
 He now has a nest of his own.

 Lynn Mitchell educated her children at home for 16 years and was part of leadership in North Carolina's Iredell County Home Educators (ICHE) and Virginia's Parent Educators of Augusta County Homes (PEACH).
 Her son graduated from Harrisonburg's James Madison University (JMU) in 2007 with a BS in Computer Science and a minor in Creative Writing.
 Her daughter graduated from Staunton's Mary Baldwin College in 2012 with a BS in Sustainable Business and Marketing.
 Lynn and her husband live in Augusta County located in the beautiful Shenandoah Valley of Virginia.
 The story of how she began her homeschool journey can be found here.